sageil/crewai-docker-image/README.md

 ```

-6. Run your crew by executing `crewau run`
+6. Run your crew by executing `crewai run`

 #### Method 2: using remote services like chatGPT